cvidhyac/learn-ai/notes/building-conversations.md

 ### System vs assistant vs user - What is the best place to provide example?

-* System -> Important template formatting
+* System -> Important template formatting, guardrails, prompt injection protection

   For example: